Lola (singer)

 Lola Yoʻldosheva (sometimes spelled Lola Yuldasheva in English) (Lola Yoʻldosheva, Лола Йўлдошева) (born September 4, 1985), better known simply as Lola, is an Uzbek singer, songwriter and film actress.
 She rose to prominence in Uzbekistan with her song "Muhabbatim" ("My Love") in 2003.
 Lola has recorded songs both in Uzbek and Russian.

 Lola's first studio movie appearance was in the 2004 Uzbek film Sevinch.
 She received positive reviews for her performance in the film both from movie critics and fans.
 Her acting career reached a new high as a result of her starring role in the 2005 comedy Kelgindi kuyov ("The Alien Bridegroom").
 Since then she has acted in several Uzbek movies.

 In 2005, Lola got married and went on an indefinite hiatus, but returned to show business in 2011 with a series of solo concerts.
 In 2015, she was given a warning by Uzbeknavo, Uzbekistan's government agency that issues licenses to performers, for wearing a red low-back dress that “conflicts with the national mentality” while performing a duet with Rayhon.
 This controversy led to the suspension of Lola's license by Uzbeknavo in July 2015.
 In November 2019, Lola released a music video for her single "Sevgingni menga ayt" (Tell Me About Your Love) in which she criticized censorship of singers and musicians in Uzbekistan.
 The video, which was directed by Lola herself, went viral and was hailed as a "social protest" and "revolutionary" by many critics and fans.

 Life

-Lola Yoʻldosheva was born on September 4, 1985, in Samarkand to Ravshanbek Yoʻldoshev, founder of the record label Tarona Records and Gulnara Yoʻldosheva.
-She has two younger sisters, Anora and Asal, younger brother Rustam.
+Lola Yoʻldosheva was born on September 4, 1985, in Samarkand to Ravshanbek Yoʻldoshev, the founder of the record label Tarona Records, and Gulnara Yoʻldosheva.
+She has two younger sisters, Anora and Asal, and a younger brother, Rustam.
 Shahzoda's son Halid is her step-brother.

+After graduating from high school, she moved to Moscow to attend Moscow International University.
+Following her graduation, she returned to Tashkent and began attending Westminster International University in Tashkent to pursue a business degree.
+She later transferred to Tashkent State University of Law, where she graduated with a law degree.

 In 2005, Lola married Shohruh, a businessman from Tashkent.
 They have two children: Shahinabegim and Shohdiyor.
 The couple divorced in 2011.